achepakovich/1800_202510_DTC05/README.md

 - Hi, my name is **Ben Le** I'm excited about this project because it helps people combat rising prices and enjoy life.
 Fun fact: I play the piano and my fav artist is Yann Tiersen
 - **Andrei Chepakovich** - BCIT CST Student with a passion for creating user-friendly applications.
 Fun fact: I love to play video games.
-- Hi, my name is **Ben Le** I'm excited about this project because it helps people combat rising prices and enjoy life more.

 ---